phbradley/conga/README.md

 graphs (here we are showing the results for the graph with 0.1 neighbor fraction, `_0.100_nbrs` in the filename, ie where each clonotype is connected to the nearest 10 percent of the dataset).
+The colors along the top of the matrix show the GEX cluster assignments of each clonotype.
+The two columns of colors along the left-hand side of the matrix show (left column) the P-value and (right column) the feature type (GEX vs TCR) of the feature corresponding to that row.

 ![clustermap](_images/tcr_hs_pbmc_0.100_nbrs_combo_hotspot_features_vs_gex_clustermap_lessredundant.png)